 Until recently, Attention Deficit Disorder was considered a disorder of childhood only.
 While ADHD is often detected early on, the onset can occur as an adolescent or an adult.
 It is now recognised that up to 70% of all children with ADD continue to exhibit symptoms of the disorder as adults.
 The condition does not always resolve in childhood as previously thought.
-When ADD persists into adulthood it is often associated with secondary problems such as anxiety, depression, gambling, drug and alcohol abuse.
-Proper ADHD assessments, as well as management of the problem in childhood, decreases the risk of these secondary problems occurring later in life.
-There is ADHD treatment for both children and adults.
+When ADD persists into adulthood it is often associated with secondary problems such as anxiety, depression, gambling, and drug and alcohol abuse.
+Proper ADHD assessments, as well as management of the problem in childhood, decrease the risk of these secondary problems occurring later in life.
+We provide ADHD tests at our Sydney clinics for children and adults alike.

 The onset of symptoms must occur before the age of seven and persist for six months or longer.
 In other words, a child cannot suddenly develop ADD; rather the signs must have been present for a relatively long time.
 No two individuals with ADD present exactly the same profile i.e. a child may have poor concentration and be impulsive without being hyperactive.
 Since there is no “gold standard” for testing ADHD (the diagnosis made is a differential diagnosis and one of exclusion) it is necessary to pay careful attention to the developmental history of the child and to the family medical history.
 ADD, attention deficit disorder, can also manifest in ADD anxiety, ADD depression and ADD hyperactivity.

 Recent technological advancements such as continuous performance tests (CTP’s),